-Every software developer at least once in his or her career has found out how easy it is to destroy the look and performance of half of the application, even so the last changeset was about changes in this second, theoretically disconnected half.
-Unfortunately this is the nature of the malice of inanimate objects that you have to live with.
-Test engineers can help with that and this is the post about their work and tools.
+All software product development specialists at least once have found out how easy it is to destroy the look and performance of half of the application, even so, the last changeset was about changes in this second, theoretically disconnected half.
+Unfortunately, this is the nature of the malice of inanimate objects that you have to live with.
+Test engineers can help with that and this is the post about their work and tools dedicated to automatic testing of web applications.

 Personally I can recommend the work with only one browser – Chrome.
 There is a Selenium version for it, called ChromeDriver.